-- 1. Log in to the wireless router. - 2.
+- 1. Log in to the N750 wireless gigabit router. - 2.
 Select Router Status under Maintenance on the main menu. - 3.
 Click the Connection Status button. - 4.
 If all the steps indicate OK, then your PPPoE connection is up and working. - 5.
 If any of the steps indicate Failed, you can attempt to reconnect by clicking Connect.
-The wireless router will continue to attempt to connect indefinitely.
+The N750 wireless gigabit router will continue to attempt to connect indefinitely.